nikoleche/listings-app/README.md

 npm run dev
 ```

-/ server folder
+/server folder

 ```
 node server.js
 ```

-The application will then be accessible at https://localhost:5173
+The application will then be accessible at http://localhost:5173

 > NOTE: This application does not support persistent storage yet.
 In case of a server restart, please run localStorage.clear() in the browser.